 Wellness has seven dimensions: physical, emotional, mental, social, environmental, occupational, and spiritual (Figure 1.15).
 These dimensions are interrelated: One frequently affects the others.
-For example, a person who is emotionally "down" often has no desire to exercise, study, socialize with friends, or go to work, and may be more susceptible to illness and disease.
+For example, a person who is emotionally "down" often has no desire to exercise, study, socialize with friends, or attend church, and he or she will be more susceptible to illness and disease.